 Figure 2.
 The effects of standing genetic variation on segregation variance in hybrids under parallel and divergent natural selection.
-Panel (a) shows values of segregation variance observed in 10 simulations for both divergent (ϴ = 180°; grey) and parallel (ϴ = 0°; black) evolution for populations founded with varying quantities of ancestral standing variation (d = 1).
+Panel (a) shows values of segregation variance observed in 10 simulations for both divergent (ϴ = 180°; grey) and parallel (ϴ = 0°) evolution for populations founded with varying quantities of ancestral standing variation (d = 1).
 The curves are loess fits.
 Panel (b) shows that the quantity of ancestral standing variation that minimizes segregation variance increases when populations adapt to more distant optima.
 The line is a linear regression.